 Google considers HTTP pages particularly sensitive as it is possible for someone to look and modify or temper the website on HTTP before it is served to you by the browser.
 The ‘Not Secure’ warning, for non-HTTPS websites collecting sensitive information, appears in the address bar of Chrome and implies that the website is not secure or dangerous for users.

 The warning can easily make website users confused and make them interpret some security issues with the website.
-The warning can also seriously impact the bounce rate of the website.
+It can also seriously impact the bounce rate of the website.

-It’s not surprising that more and more of the web is moving towards secure HTTPS (See the recent Google report of HTTPS on top 100 sites that form approximately 25% of the entire web traffic).
-Google, like other companies, is focused on building a secure web for all users and part of building a secure web is to have the secure HTTPS everywhere.
+It’s not surprising that more and more of the web is moving towards secure HTTPS (See the recent Google report of HTTPS on the top 100 sites that form approximately 25% of the entire web traffic).
+Google, like other companies, is focused on building a secure web for all users and part of building a secure web is to have secure HTTPS everywhere.

 Pages with form elements like

 <input type=password> or credit card information will be flagged as Not secure by Chrome.